You’ve probably been there before.

 Despite several MRI scans, lumbar punctures and neurologists proving its existence in my brain, I sometimes perceive MS as something that happens in other people’s grey cells.

 The worst thing of all, this behaviour did not start post-MS-diagnosis.
-It was present years before MS histrionics entered my kingdom.
+It has been present years before MS histrionics entered my kingdom.

 Checked myself out of hospital after abdominal surgery.